 That would move the corn and rice components further down the list.
 And so, even though the amount of chicken meal remains unchanged, it’s now magically the first-ranked ingredient.

-When Meat Is the First Ingredient
+the First Ingredient

-If you’ve ever been told to look only for dog foods where meat is the first ingredient, please remember the deceptive power of ingredient splitting.
+If you’ve ever been told to only look for dog foods where meat is the first ingredient, please remember the deceptive power of ingredient splitting.

 So, the next time you see a meat item as the first ingredient on the list — don’t be too impressed.

-Be sure to check our ratings and reviews for an unbiased opinion regarding the meat content of your pet’s food.
+Be sure to check our ratings and reviews for an unbiased opinion regarding the actual meat content of your pet’s food.